saturnlighting/literature-review/README.md

 but not with cycling.

-Using odd ratios to compare traffic flows in case and control hours, Steve Fotios and Robbins (2022) found that darkness had a significant negative effect on the number of pedestrians and cyclists, but not on the number of motorized vehicles.
+Using odd ratios to compare traffic flows in case and control hours, Fotios and Robbins (2022) found that darkness had a significant negative effect on the number of pedestrians and cyclists, but not on the number of motorized vehicles.

 Using satellite and street view imagery and linear regressions, Zacharias and Meng (2021) found street lighting highly significantly